ericdasse28/pycraft-training-credit-default-prediction/README.md

 5. Look inside requirements.txt, what do you notice?
 6. Same question for dev-requirements.txt

-## Exercice 3: Installing locked dependencies
+## Exercise 3: Installing locked dependencies

 Install both project and dev dependencies